-The evaluation team verified the product according the vendor-provided guidance documentation and ran the tests specified in the PP_APP_v1.2.
-The Independent Testing activity is documented in the Assurance Activities Report, which is publically available, and is not duplicated here.
+The evaluation team verified the product according the vendor-provided guidance documentation and ran the tests specified in the Protection Profile for General Purpose Operating Systems, Version 4.2.1 [GPOSPP] and Extended Package for Secure Shell (SSH), Version 1.0 [SSHEP].
+The Independent Testing activity is documented in the Assurance Activities Report, which is publicly available, and is not duplicated here.